func-i/Funci_from_OS/_posts/2015-04-22-protractor-socket-mocks.md

 While testing I wanted to mock two types of external calls, API calls a Socket connection.
 Mocking http calls is fairly straightforward and well documented using [$httpBackEnd](https://docs.angularjs.org/api/ngMock/service/$httpBackend).
-There is a [socket mock](https://github.com/nullivex/angular-socket.io-mock) for [angular-socket.io](https://github.com/btford/angular-socket-io) which we were not using.
+There is a [socket mock](https://github.com/nullivex/angular-socket.io-mock) for [angular-socket.io](https://github.com/btford/angular-socket-io), but as we're using sio-client, we can't leverage it.
 So we had to do it another way.

 ### Stack